appium/appium/docs/en/advanced-concepts/wda-custom-server.md

                     IPROXY_EXECUTABLE.getAbsolutePath()));
         }
         if (!XCODEBUILD_EXECUTABLE.exists()) {
-            throw new IllegalStateException(String.format("Xcode is not detected on the current system (%s)", XCODEBUILD_EXECUTABLE.getAbsolutePath()));
+            throw new IllegalStateException(String.format("xcodebuild tool is not detected on the current system at %s", XCODEBUILD_EXECUTABLE.getAbsolutePath()));
         }
         if (!WDA_PROJECT.exists()) {